-Tour Castle Gwynn
+Tour Castle Gwynn|

-A free tour of the Castle Gwynn first floor and grounds are included with your festival admission (weather permitting).
+When you attend a Festival Day in May, a free tour of the Castle Gwynn first floor and grounds are included with your festival admission (weather permitting).

 An Englishman named Keats once wrote, "A thing of beauty is a joy forever."
-If that famed poet could visit Triune today he would surely find joy in the color and depth of the tapestries created for Castle Gywnn; needlepoint treasures are born of the hand of skilled artist Imogene Stone.
+If that famed poet could visit Triune today he would surely find joy in the color and depth of the tapestries created for Castle Gywnn; needlepoint treasures borne of the hand of skilled artist Imogene Stone.

 [ Home Page ]|[ Buy Tickets ]|[ General Information ]|[ Theme Weekends ]|[ Entertainment ]